btror/books/crime&punishment.md

   - These events will push him more into his theory and he will likely do something very stupid.

-TODO: finish part 4, add footnotes and hyperlinks
+TODO: clean up analysis, add hyperlinks

+## Part 4

 ### Relevant Characters
 - [Raskolnikov](#char-raskolnikov)